TimGTech/Particle-Mesh-Home/README.md

 All of this is open-source code and hardware so feel free use it for your own project. ;)

 Images are located in the Particle Home Mesh folder.
 There is a 3d print model of a wall mount that holds the Particle Argon.
 It can be used for the Boron, or Xenon, or any of the Adafruit Feather boards.
 I used one of the Featherwing Proto Boards and hot-glued it to the wall mount.
 The Argon plugs into it.
 I prefer to use hot-glue instead of screws.
 It's plenty strong but also easy to remove without any damage.
+Located in the Feather-Wall-Mount folder.